 Find Out The Financial Position

 Closing stock appears as a current resource.
-The estimation of the closing stock on the Balance Sheet decides the monetary situation of the business.
-High valuation or devaluation can mislead about the working capital position and financial condition.
+The estimation of the closing stock on the Balance Sheet decides the business’s monetary situation.
+High valuation or devaluation can mislead the working capital position and financial condition.

 How Inventory Is Valued ?